-An explanation of how effective the specific actions were in making progress toward the goal.
+An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

-The LEA did meet desired outcomes for all metrics except for metric 1 and 3.
-While the LEA did not meet the expected outcome for ELA on the Dashboard (metric 1) there was improvement from the baseline Dashboard data from 2022, therefore, the actions were effective in making progress toward the goal (a gain of 2.8 points in mathematics and 7.1 points in ELA).
+While the LEA did not meet the expected outcome for ELA and Mathematics on the Dashboard (metric 1 and 2) there was improvement from the baseline Dashboard data from 2022, therefore, the actions were effective in making progress toward the goal (a gain of 2.1 points in mathematics and 2.7 points in ELA).